awsdocs/amazon-connect-admin-guide/doc_source/voiceid-fraudster-watchlist.md

    + `kms:Decrypt` on the KMS key used for input bucket’s default encryption\.
    + `kms:Decrypt` and `kms:GenerateDataKey` on the KMS key provided in the input which will be used for writing output file to the output bucket\.

    You must have `iam:PassRole` permissions when making the call and providing the `dataAccessRole`\.
+To enable confused deputy protection for the `dataAccessRole`, see [Amazon Connect Voice ID cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md#voiceid-cross-service)\.

 1. The threshold for establishing the duplicate status of fraudsters\.